1984 New York City Subway shooting: Goetz's defamation claims

-Public reaction and intersection with race
+Public reaction

-The shootings initially drew wide support from the public.
+The shootings initially drew considerable support from the public.
+A Daily News-WABC-TV poll released in January 1985 showed 49 percent of the 515 New Yorkers questioned approved of Goetz's actions, while only 31 percent disapproved.
 A special hotline set up by police to seek information was swamped by calls supporting the shooter and calling him a hero.
-A month after the grand jury's decision, a report summarizing statements Goetz made to Concord police department—including the "You don't look so bad; here's another" statement—was released by the prosecution.
-At this point, support for Goetz started became less universal, though Morgenthau reported that the letters his office received were still running 3 to 1 in Goetz's favor.
-Nonetheless, questions of what impact race had on Goetz's thinking, the public's reaction, and the verdict by the (predominately white) criminal jury were hotly debated before, during, and after the trial.
+In March, Morgenthau reported that the letters his office received were running 3 to 1 in Goetz's favor.
+The same month, a Gallup poll interviewing 1,009 adults found that 57% of respondents approved of Goetz's shootings and two-thirds said that Goetz had acted in self defense.
+But, compared to the January poll, Goetz's support among African Americans had dipped considerably: while only 36% of Black respondents disapproved of his actions in the January poll, 53% reported disapproval in the March poll.
+Questions of what impact race had on Goetz's thinking, the public's reaction, and the verdict by the (predominately White) criminal jury became hotly debated.
 The Los Angeles Times reported that, during the criminal trial, demonstrators outside the courtroom chanted "Bernhard Goetz, you can't hide; we charge you with genocide."

 Initial sources differed in reporting the sequence of shots fired, timing of shots, whether Cabey was shot once or twice, and whether any of the men Goetz shot were armed.
-Some reports, picking up on Goetz's statement to the police, suggested that Cabey had been shot twice, but medical evidence introduced at trial showed that he had been shot only once, in the left side.
+Some reports, picking up on Goetz's statement to the police, suggested that Cabey had been shot twice, but later reporting revealed that he had been shot only once, in the left side.
 Additionally, early reports suggested that the teenagers had approached Goetz carrying "sharpened" screwdrivers; those reports, too, were found to be false: The screwdrivers—Cabey carried two and Ramseur carried one—were not sharpened and, based on the available testimony, were not removed from Cabey's or Ramseur's pockets—no witnesses reported seeing screwdrivers, and Goetz repeatedly denied he was threatened with them.
 When Canty testified at Goetz's criminal trial, he said they were to be used to break into video arcade change boxes and not as weapons.